 Outside of the 529 plan, students report UGMA/UTMA assets as student assets on the Free Application for Federal Student Aid (FAFSA).
 Student assets on the FAFSA add significantly to the Student Aid Index (SAI), which in turn can decrease financial aid eligibility.
 The SAI is increased by 20% of the value of the student’s assets.
-But, moving those assets into a 529 plan allows them to be reported as parent assets on the FAFSA, which are assessed on a bracketed scale that maxes out at 5.64% when determining the EFC.
+But, if you move those assets into a 529 plan they are reported as parent assets on the FAFSA, which are assessed on a bracketed scale that maxes out at 5.64% when determining the EFC.

 Just be careful to time the conversion so that the triggering of capital gains does not work against financial aid eligibility.
-The FAFSA is based on prior-prior year income, so any income on or after January 1 of the sophomore year in high school will be reported as income on the FAFSA.
+The FAFSA considers income from the prior-prior year, so any income on or after January 1 of the sophomore year in high school is reported as income on the FAFSA.
 The EFC will increase by as much as half of this income.

 Use our Financial Aid Calculator to estimate your financial need based on student and parent income and assets and other criteria.

 The Bottom Line

 If converting an UGMA or UTMA account into a 529 plan account makes sense in your situation, remember to do so before January 1 of the sophomore year in high school.
 Otherwise, the capital gains from liquidating the UGMA or UTMA account will significantly reduce the student’s eligibility for need-based financial aid.

 It is best to spread out the capital gains over several years prior to this year, to take maximum advantage of the lower tax rates on the first and second $1,100 of a child’s unearned income.